 In JEHOVAH’s sacrificial system, He’s very clear about what’s acceptable: whatever is presented to Him must be perfect; asking Him to accept a blemish or defect of any kind is an abomination.
 (De 17:1)

-It’s not that God dislikes physical defects in themselves; He cares for every living thing.
-(Ps 145:16) His concern evidently lies in what a sacrifice represents: He accepts an animal sacrifice as a substitute, representing an atonement for our sin.
-(He 9:7) It doesn’t actually take away our sin (He 10:11), it’s a picture of a metaphysical state, a place of reconciliation with Him, which we must with all diligence find.
+It’s not that God dislikes physical defects in themselves; He has created every living thing exactly as it is and cares for each one.
+(Ps 145:16) His concern evidently lies in what a sacrifice represents: He accepts an animal sacrifice as a substitute for us, representing an atonement for our sin.
+(He 9:7) It doesn’t actually take away our sin (He 10:11), it’s a picture of a metaphysical substitute, something He will accept to reconcile us with Himself, something perfect which can suffer instead of us.
+This substitutionary sacrifice, we must with all diligence find.
 (He 4:1)

 Our sin is entirely unacceptable to God (Ro 3:23); it moves Him to anger and indignation towards us.
 (Ro 2:8) God designed the sacrificial system to help us recognize this problem, and how He offers to resolve it: we either need Someone Who’s perfect to take our place, to accept our punishment and bear God’s wrath for us, or we must face God ourselves, alone, and be destroyed.

-On the Day of judgement, every soul will face Almighty God to answer for their sin.
+On the Day of judgement, every soul will face Almighty God to answer for their sin, for their crimes against God.
 (Ro 14:12) On that fateful Day, His face will be so dreadful Earth and Heaven will try to hide.
 (Re 20:11).
 We will all endure the indignation of JEHOVAH, one at a time, one way or another.
+(Mi 7:9)

 It’s only in finding a perfect, willing Substitute that we have any hope of surviving that Day.
 Our selfishness and pride is an abomination to God (Pr 16:5); asking Him to accept us as we are will be no different than offering a blemished animal on His altar here.
 It can’t end well.